“I would love for my husband to do it as he works so hard & has made so many sacrifices, he deserves it.”

 Setting fire to the desk, throwing clothes out of the window and punching holes in the wall is just another day in the life of a writer; at least in many a writer’s head.
 Who hasn’t fantasised about throwing their computer out of the window?
 This probably would have happened too during “Laughter on the 23rd Floor” had computers been around in 1953.

-Set during a time where writers and actors were black-listed by …
+Set during a time where writers and actors were black-listed by Senator Joseph McCarthy for …

 filed08 Sep 2014 fromCarmen Jenner